29 Things a 2000s Kid Will Never Understand

 “Juice” was anything that wasn’t soda or booze

 Want a juice?
 Here’s some Kool-Aid.
 It’s good for you.
 It’s fat-free.
-Drink some now as a nostalgic way to celebrate the first day of summer.

 The satisfying click of a typewriter